 - Put teff or amaranth in a pot over high heat and roast it until it leaves a nutty smell in the air.

 - Add water, soy milk and salt.
-When it boils, turn the heat to low and cook for 15-20 min (20 min for amaranth).
+When it boils, turn the heat to low and cook for 20 min.
+Stir several times in between, especially towards the end of cooking as the mixture is getting thick and can get stuck to the bottom of the pot.

-- Transfer cooked grains and whatever liquid is left in the pot to a food processor.
+- Transfer cooked grains and whatever liquid is left in the pot to a blender.

-- Add vanilla, cinnamon, maple syrup (or dried black mulberries), cocoa powder (½ of the amount written if you are using mulberries) and coconut cream.
+- Add vanilla, cinnamon, maple syrup, cocoa powder and coconut cream.
 Mix on high speed until it becomes a pudding.
-If it's too dry, add some water from a can of full fat coconut milk (I didn't need to).
+If it's too dry, add some water from a can of coconut cream (I didn't need to).

 - Transfer mixture to a bowl or a glass in which you want to serve this dish and put it in the fridge for half an hour or so (I often eat it warm also).